square/prodeng/README.md

 * fcm shall not deal with dependency management in any way.
 All operations are expected to happen at any time.

+## How to run it

+This command will read configs from ../testdata and dump all configs in /tmp/test:

+    $ ./fcm-builder -d ../testdata/ -o /tmp/test

+This command will read configs from ../testdata and show you what host1's passwd file will look like:

+    $ ./fcm-builder -d ../testdata/ -H host1 -f passwd root:x:0:0:root:/root:/bin/bash

 ## How it works

 A YAML file specifies a group-to-host map.
 A series of file on disks maps